ClosedBusinessHubs Stream

 What is the Carbon Capture, Use and Storage Hubs and Technologies Program – Hubs Stream?

 The Carbon Capture, Use and Storage Hubs and Technologies Program – Hubs Stream is a business grant offered by Australian Government in Australia, providing $5M – $50M in funding.
 This grant supported businesses to design and construct shared carbon capture, use and storage infrastructure between multiple co-located emitters and viable CO2 storage sites in Australia.
-Funding was redirected to other government priorities and the opportunity is now closed.
+It offered funding for commercial-scale CCUS hub development, design, construction and related studies, but is now closed and the program has been discontinued.

 How much funding does the Carbon Capture, Use and Storage Hubs and Technologies Program – Hubs Stream provide?